Job Search configurations

 CommuteFilter calculates commute time using a job seeker's indicated

 commute method, travel duration, and start coordinates.
-Job seekers can also
+Job seekers must also

 departureTime to include in the time calculation.
 See the Commute Search